 This is a very old picture and sorry it is so small.
 It was taken around the year 2000.

 I found a local debris yard that composts tree limbs and other garden debris then sells it by the cubic yard.
-I mixed that with chicken manure and dumped about 2 to 3 inches of it on the top of the soil and patches of grass that was left.
+I mixed that with chicken manure and dumped about 6 inches of it on the top of the soil and patches of grass that was left.

 Note: dried pine needles ARE NOT ACIDIC!
 It is one of those garden myths that persists.
 I know that is a new thought to many of you but it is true, they are no more acidic than dried leaves.
 So if you read somewhere that putting them under your hydrangeas will make them turn a different color, I am sorry, you will be disappointed.
 Pine needles make an excellent mulch.